-In a stark evaluation to last 12 months’ rain-soaked ceremony, the sun shone brightly Friday morning for this 12 months’ graduation.
+In starkly evaluating the last 12 months’ rain-soaked ceremony, the sun shone brightly Friday morning for this 12 months’ graduation.

-Tahera Ahmad, the companion chaplain, and director of interfaith engagement for the University, opened the ceremony by way of turning in the invocation, accompanied with the aid of remarks from University President Morton Schapiro.
-Schapiro added Samir Mayekar (Weinberg ’06, Kellogg ’13), president of the NU alumni affiliation, who advised graduates to hold their connections to the NU network.
+Tahera Ahmad, the companion chaplain and director of interfaith engagement for the University, opened the ceremony by turning in the invocation, accompanied with the aid of remarks from University President Morton Schapiro.
+Schapiro added Samir Mayekar (Weinberg ’06, Kellogg’ 13), president of the NU alum affiliation, who advised graduates to hold their connections to the NU network.

-“As (Schapiro) and I can guarantee you, there may be never an excessive amount of crimson on your cloth cabinet,” Mayekar said.
+“As (Schapiro) and I can guarantee you, there may never be excessive crimson on your cloth cabinet,” Mayekar said.
 “If you live engaged with Northwestern, Northwestern will stay engaged with you.”

-Following the commencement deal with given by using historian and educator Lonnie Bunch, Elizabeth Coin (Communication ’19) stated the parents and circle of relatives participants of the graduates, pronouncing every graduating student had a “who” that helped them along the way.
+Following the commencement deal given by using historian and educator Lonnie Bunch, Elizabeth Coin (Communication’ 19) stated the graduates’ parents and circle of relatives participants, pronouncing every graduating student had a “who” that helped them along the way.

-Coin stated Northwestern is special because its college students come from distinctive backgrounds, enjoy various things and have unique reasons for being on the University, but what all students have in commonplace is a guided community, both inside and outside of Northwestern.
+Coin stated Northwestern is special because its college students come from distinctive backgrounds, enjoy various things, and have unique reasons for being at the University.
+However, all students have in commonplace is a guided community, both inside and outside of Northwestern.

-“These are your mentors, those are your challenges,” Coin stated.
-“Every single person you could think of this is to your group, they are with you today.
+“These are your mentors, your challenges,” Coin stated.
+“Every single person you could think of this is to your group; they are with you today.
 All of those people, in one small way or any other, stood behind then you and stand at the back of you currently.”

-In addition to giving the graduation deal with, Bunch received an honorary Doctor of Humane Letters.
-His degree becomes announced via Provost Jonathan Holloway and offered via Leslie M. Harris, professor of history inside the Weinberg College of Arts and Sciences.
+In addition to giving the graduation deal, Bunch received an honorary Doctor of Humane Letters.
+His degree was announced via Provost Jonathan Holloway and offered via Leslie M. Harris, professor of history at the Weinberg College of Arts and Sciences.

 “As the primary historian and first African American to lead the Smithsonian Institution, you play a key role in illuminating our kingdom’s past,” Holloway stated.
 “We are proud to honor your many groundbreaking achievements.”